tonethar/IGME-430-Spring-2021/core-skills/5-first-node-web-server.md

 - Start up the app and our web server by typing `npm start`
 - Check the console to be sure that the app is running on port 3000
 - Head to `http://localhost:3000` - this will send a web page request to a local server running on port 3000
-- Our default web page should now load and dispaky in the browser
+- Our default web page should now load and display in the browser window

 <hr>